Elan Valley Reservoirs: Mineral railway

-The Elan Valley Railway, which was a standard-gauge line, was built by the Birmingham corporation especially for the project.
+The Elan Valley Railway, which was a standard-gauge line, was built by Birmingham Corporation especially for the project.
 It ran through the Elan Valley from a junction near Rhayader on the Mid-Wales Railway.
 The first section to be built was a 4 km branch from the main line at Rhayader to the main work site at the Caban-coch dam.
 This depot included a cement cooling shed, general stores, coal storage, workshops for carpenters, smiths, fitters and wagon builders, and sawmills.
 Further branches were eventually built to all the other dam sites.
 Engines and trucks reached the top of the dams on wooden trestle scaffolds supported by concrete parapets.
 The line went as far as the site where the foundations of the Dol-y-mynach dam were being built (lower down the valley from the later Claerwen dam).
 At its height, the railway had a total length of 45 km with six locomotives transporting up to 1,000 tons of materials a day.
 Following the completion of the lower dams, the entire Elan Valley Railway had been entirely lifted by 1916.

-Road transport was used when the Claerwen dam was built in the late 1940s and '50s.
+Road transport was used when the Claerwen dam was built in the late 1940s and 1950s.

 The railway was required because the core of the Caban-coch, Pen-y-garreg and Craig-goch dams were built from large irregular stone blocks ("plums") embedded in concrete.
 The rock was mined locally from Cigfran and Craig-cnwch quarries by the Elan River and the Aberdeuddwr quarry on Cerrig Gwynion, just to the south of Rhayader.
 The shaped stones were hauled by locomotive to the dam sites on flatbed trucks.
 They were then lowered into place by steam crane.
 The central cores of the dams were encased with a 2 m concrete lining.
 The outside walls were faced with cut stone brought from quarries at Llanelwedd near Builth Wells and Pontypridd.
 The cement, which was made near Chatham in Kent, was sent by sea to Aberystwyth and brought by railway to the Elan Valley.

 The cost of the Elan valley scheme ran over budget because of the failure to find suitable building stone near any of the dams apart from Caban-coch, as well as the necessity of bringing in facing stone from other quarries in mid and south Wales.